NoxHarmonium/notifications-jenkins-library/README.md

 - mainChannel: The Slack channel were most of the Slack notifications are sent (build start/end/error)
 - priorityChannel: The Slack channel where build failures for "dist" branches are sent
 - isDistBranch: If set to true, failures will be sent to the priority Slack channel
-- currentBuild: The global currentBuild object which used by the runBuild task to update the build status (it is not accessible from within the library itself)
+- currentBuild: The global currentBuild object which used by the runBuild task to update the build status

 #### Example